nasa/openmct/TESTING.md

 # Testing
 Open MCT Testing is iterating and improving at a rapid pace.
-This document is designed to capture and index existing testing documentation and house documentation which no obvious place.
+This document serves to capture and index existing testing documentation and house documentation which no other obvious location as our testing evolves.

 ## General Testing Process
 Documentation located [here](./docs/src/process/testing/plan.md)